SkyWarrior123/bmc-sdn-poc/README.md

 # BMC-SDN: Blockchain-based Multi-controller Architecture for Secure Software-defined Networks

+## Note
+- This is an implementaion of the paper BMC-SDN Blockchain-based Multi-controller Architecture for Secure Software-defined Networks which can be accessed https://onlinelibrary.wiley.com/doi/epdf/10.1155/2021/9984666

 ## Overview
 BMC-SDN implements a secure multi-controller Software-Defined Network (SDN) architecture using MultiChain blockchain technology.
 The system provides robust network management capabilities with distributed control and enhanced security through blockchain consensus.